cguntur/wp-category-dropdown/readme.txt

 2. Dropdown widget display on the front end

 == Changelog ==
+= 1.8 =
+* Fixed the issue of default text going to 404 page

 = 1.7 =
 * Updated to work with WP 6.0